copious-world/com_link_manager/README.md

-# com_link_manager
+# `com_link_manager`

- A class that helps orchestrate an application's communication links
+ A class that helps orchestrate an application's communication links.